 · Hersh Kshetry · Engineering Insights · 6 min read

-Ever since ChatGPT launched in research preview, Puran Water has been experimenting with LLMs and attempting to leverage AI in engineering workflows .
-Initially, the use cases were limited to research-related tasks.
+Ever since ChatGPT launched in research preview, Puran Water has been experimenting with LLMs and trying to use AI in engineering workflows.
+Initially the use cases were limited to research-related tasks.
 Helpful, but not transformative.
 The real breakthrough came with custom tool calling, which opened up a seemingly limitless universe of applications for any workflow that can be done sitting at a desk.

 In EPC workflows, the most critical requirements for any automation or streamlining effort are that processes must be (1) deterministic and (2) auditable.
 Out-of-the-box Large Language Models (LLMs) fail to meet these criteria.
 Their responses vary with each prompt, and their reasoning is opaque.
 However, with tool-calling LLMs and properly structured workflows, achieving deterministic and auditable engineering automation is now within reach for domain experts.